Donald Campbell, a social psychologist, wrote:

-- Now I start to make a whole host of possibly unhealthy decisions to force my weight down:
+- Now, I start to make a bunch of unhealthy decisions to improve my simple measurement:

-- I only weigh myself after running (but before drinking water).
+- I only weigh myself after I workout (but before I drink any water).

-- I start to take measurements only after running and then taking a hot shower to sweat more water out.
+- I start to weigh myself only after working out and then taking a hot shower (to sweat more water out).

-- I go on a “juice-cleanse” or only eat celery or some other extreme diet.
+- I go on a “juice-cleanse” or only eat celery or some other extreme diet before weighing myself.

-- By focusing too much on my measurement, I’ve lost sight of the real goal of healthiness.
-In fact, I’m possibly becoming less healthy, by trying to push the weight down faster.
+By focusing on a simple measurement, I’ve lost sight of my real goal of healthiness.
+In fact, I’m becoming less healthy by focusing on the measurement.

-Complex social problems always have a phantom simple solution that gets in the way of the real issues.
+Complex problems always have simple phantom solutions that get in the way of the real goal.

-The one I hear frequently is “Always post your lesson objective on the wall.”
-This is easy-to-check, but doesn’t necessarily lead to “better teaching” and can even hurt a lesson.
+One I hear everywhere I travel (and faced myself as a teacher) is the principal who says, “Always post your lesson objective on the wall.”
+This sure is easy to check, but it doesn’t lead to “better teaching” and can certainly hurt many types of lessons.